Advanced Master: master of Research in Art and Design

 Wesley Meuris

 I am a visual artist, mainly working with installations, sculptures and drawings.
 During the last decade, I investigated different forms of cultural classification systems, their linguistic, social, political and architectural translations.
-Since 2009 I am a researcher at Sint Lucas School of Arts, Antwerpen.
+Since 2009 I have been a researcher at Sint Lucas Antwerpen.
 In 2017 I published my PhD in the format of ‘The Foundation for Exhibiting Art & Knowledge’.

-Together with Loraine Furter I’m responsible for coaching and supporting participants of the Advanced Master program in their research trajectory.
-The Research Methodology module aims at exploring, questioning and discussing central questions concerning artistic research in general, as well related to the individual research of the participant.
+I’m responsible for coaching and supporting participants of the Advanced Master program in their share research trajectory.

 Loraine Furter

-I am a graphic designer and researcher based in Brussels since 2007, specialized in editorial design, hybrid publishing and intersectional feminism.
+I am a graphic designer and researcher based in Brussels since 2007, specializing in editorial design, hybrid publishing and intersectional feminism.
 I design and edit paper publications as well as web and digital ones, and am particularly interested in the interaction between these media.
 I’m currently working on a research project entitled Speaking Volumes — art, activism and feminist publishing.
-I am a PhD student in Sint Lucas Antwerpen, and also part of the cyberfeminist collective ‘Just for the record’.
+I am a PhD researcher at Sint Lucas Antwerpen, and also part of the cyberfeminist collective ‘Just for the record’.

-I am taking care of the Research Methodology module within the Advanced Master , in collaboration with Wesley Meuris.
-In this module we discuss with the participants about different tools to do research, and the ethical and political questions that come with each protocol.
+I am taking care of the Research Methodology module within the Advanced Master , in collaboration with Marnie Slater.
+In this module we discuss with the participants different tools to do research, and the ethical and political questions that come with each protocol.

 Marnie Slater